rameshvarun/Hnefatafl/README.md

   return pieces.containsKey(adjacent) && pieces.get(adjacent).hostileTo(piece);
 });
 ```
-### Prefer Optional<T> over Nullable Type?
+### Prefer Optional<T> over a Nullable Variable
-I'm not sure about this entirely, but if it seems that you do need to use `null` as an extra "undetermined" state for a value, it might be better to use the Optional wrapper (part of the Stream backports).
+If you do need to have an extra "undetermined" state for a value, it might be better to use the Optional wrapper (part of the Stream backports).
 Optional will force you to do an `isPresent` check, thus preventing easy mistakes where you try to operate on a `null` object.

 ### Other
 - Generally avoid nulls